 For permanent installations you can either cut the power cord and splice it up, or you can do it from the power cord contacts.
 Again, always be sure to properly insulate all connections.
 Follow the general schematic in the first image and you should be ready to reflow!

 Please note that I used alligator clips and another power cord (with alligator clips on the ends) just to test.
 This is not recommended and should only be used for temporary testing.
 For more permanent installations you should solder and insulate everything or use the Sidekick to plug everything in.

-However, if the timer's "clicking" sound annoys you or you want to take it apart and tweak the wiring to bypass the knobs and add custom controls, you still can.
+However, if you still want to take it apart, tweak the wiring to bypass the knobs and add custom controls in the name of science, you still can!
 Fortunately even if you do want to take it apart the general principle is still very simple: you have to disconnect all knobs that are connected to the live wire and attach all the heating filaments to the live wire so that they turn on at full strength right when you plug the power cord into the wall.

 In this Instructable I will not take the time to go through this, but you can see how I tweaked my toaster oven on my Github wiki.

 Step 3: Software Setup

 Now that you have all the hardware set up, let's go through how to set up the software.